-Moreover, Tsum valley trek offers an opportunity to explore the beautiful mountains such as Shringi (7,187m), Ngadi Chuli (7,871m), Buddha Himal, Himal Chuli (7,893m), Annapurna range, Ganesh Himal, rich in biodiversity and flora and fauna as well as ancient art – culture.
+Moreover, Tsum valley trek offers an opportunity to explore beautiful mountains such as Shringi (7,187m), Ngadi Chuli (7,871m), Buddha Himal, Himal Chuli (7,893m), Annapurna range, Ganesh Himal, rich in biodiversity and flora and fauna as well as ancient art – culture.
 During the journey, mu Gomba, Gumba lungdang are the top famous places for side trips.

 Furthermore, trek to Tsum traverses through Manaslu Region has rock-strewn trails with artistic chortens and the long line of Buddhist mani walls carved with paintings of deities and inscribed with prayers in their myriads of stone slabs.
-As the Tsum valley trek has tough geographical conditions, there has been very less development so you can still explore the unique cultures centuries old.
-This trek is possible to do in any time throughout the year but the best months are except monsoons.
+As the Tsum valley trek has tough geographical conditions, there has been very little development so you can still explore the unique cultures centuries old.
+This trek is possible to do at any time throughout the year but the best months are except monsoons.

 Hike to Tsum valley is a classical trek with 13 days itinerary compared to most walks in this region.
-The particular route is designed for world travelers who wish to hike in this trek with relaxing manner itinerary however if you are planning with limited time wise than take a look this special itinerary on Around Manaslu short trek – 13 Days.Day 1 Arrival at Kathmandu valley
+The particular route is designed for world travelers who wish to tsum village hike in a comfortable manner? try this itinerary.
+However, if you are planning with limited time-wise then take a look at this special itinerary on Around Manaslu short trek – 13 Days.Day 1 Arrival at Kathmandu valley

 Upon arrival in Kathmandu, Tribhuwan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu with breakfast plan.
 Our representative will brief you Tsum Valley hiking information.

 All aspects of gear and conditions are discussed to make sure you’re fully prepared for the trip.
 After lunch, we explore this medieval capital.
 We visit Boudhanath, also known as Little Tibet.
-We visit Pashupatinath, holy temple of Hindu where the cremation takes place by the holy river Bagmati.
+We visit Pashupatinath, a holy temple of Hindu where the cremation takes place by the holy river Bagmati.
 Later we visit Kathmandu Durbar Square and Syambhunath Stupa.
-Return to hotel.
+Return to the hotel.